 Hey guys!
 Hope you had a nice weekend (it was a long one up here in Canada!).
 We had such a nice relaxing 3 days at the family cottage in the adirondacks with our pals.
 Exactly what the Doctor ordered!
 Feeling well-rested and caught up on a few things.

 So back to the nursery where we left off last week.
 There are three major pieces of furniture we knew we were going to need to buy for our nursery/office: the desk (we picked that out here), a crib (yet to buy), and a dresser.
-I knew I wanted a solid dresser that I could customize, so I started trolling the used sale ads religiously.
-I find Ottawa folks use Kijiji the most, but you could also browse Craiglist or whatever site your city seems to favour.
+I knew I wanted a solid dresser that I could customize, so I started trolling the used sale ads (Kijiji, Craigslist, etc) and thrift stores religiously.

 I had some fairly specific wants.
 The dresser had to fit the area between our closet and desk — many were either way too long (most 6 drawer and 9 drawer dressers were too long) or too short – I didn’t want anything too small that wouldn’t take advantage of the space.
 Secondly, I wanted something with clean lines that had nice legs to keep dresser from looking too bottom-heavy.
 Lastly, I was hoping to find something solid wood and well-made.

 After about a month of searching, this lovely creature popped up.
-It totally fit my specs, was on budget at $80, and they were even willing to deliver.
-Win, win, win!
-It had belonged to a family who had used it in their daughter’s room (who was now all grown up).
-From one girls room to another.
+It totally fit my specs, was on budget at $80.
+Winning!

 First step was to remove the hardware and give the whole piece a once-over with my palm sander.